raspberrypilearning/serene-scene/en/step_3.md

 --- task ---

-Right click on the `flowers`{:class="block3variables"} variable on the stage and set it as a slider.
+Right click on the `flowers`{:class="block3variables"} variable on the Stage and set it as a slider.

 Now change the slider ranger from `-100`{:class="block3variables"} to `100`{:class="block3variables"}